dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-5 Pipeline Slot.md

 ![Pipeline diagram of a 4-wide CPU.](../../img/terms-and-metrics/PipelineSlot.jpg){#fig:PipelineSlot width=40% }

 Intel's Skylake and AMD Zen3 cores have a 4-wide allocation.
-Intel's SunnyCove microarchitecture was a 5-wide design.
+Intel's Sunny Cove microarchitecture was a 5-wide design.
 As of the end of 2023, the most recent Golden Cove and Zen4 architectures both have a 6-wide allocation.
 Apple M1 and M2 designs 8-wide, and Apple M3 is 9-$\mu$op execution bandwidth see [@AppleOptimizationGuide, Table 4.10].
 The width of a machine puts a cap on the IPC.
 This means that the maximum achievable IPC of a processor equals its width.[^2] For example, when your calculations show more than 6 IPC on a Golden Cove core, you should be suspicious.

 Very few applications can achieve the maximum IPC of a machine.
 Intel Golden Cove core can theoretically execute four integer additions/subtractions, plus one load, plus one store (for a total of six instructions) per clock, but an application is highly unlikely to have the appropriate mix of independent instructions adjacent to each other to exploit all that potential parallelism.